 March was time for a change in direction.
 “Why don’t you do a Firewalk” my friend Sharon had suggested in late 2018 when I mentioned my challenge ideas to her.
 “Are you mad?”
 I said.
 “I can barely go paddling in Salthill in the spring because my feet are so sensitive to temperature…”.
 But then the lovely Louise let me know of a firewalk she was doing in March so I bit the bullet.

 Again, the donations kept coming as I announced this new challenge so I focussed on that as I got more and more nervous as the date drew closer.
 And again, as with the other months, the challenge was fantastic and people were more than generous.

 I decided to go back to my roots of fitness-related challenges in April with a 100km cycle around Connemara… As luck would have it, the cycle coincided with the end of a storm so it was a blustery day.
 I arrived home later that day (with a medal and a sore arse!) and saw that people were still donating.
 I was so delighted, and really felt for the first time that we would hit the €5,000 target before the end of the year.

-This really is the big one.
+This really was the big one.
 No-one (at least, no sane person) flippantly signs up for a marathon on a whim.
 It is one of the toughest physical challenges any of us will do in our lifetimes, but how amazing is it that I am able to do this.
 I have limbs that work, a heart and lungs that are powerful enough to keep me going, and a brain that I ignore because it sometimes tells me that it’s too hard 😉

 Alister & his family are the reason that I have been training every week since the start of the year.